This week’s question comes from Lena:

 Let him know how much you enjoy receiving gifts.
 Share with him how you would feel if he made the plans and surprised you on a date.
 Ask him to tell you how he feels about you.

-Most of us give love the way we would like to receive it.
+Most people give love the way they would like to receive it.
 You give him gifts because that’s what you like, but that doesn’t mean that he feels loved by you in the same way.

 The old adage, “Treat people the way you would like to be treated,” doesn’t work to love someone deeply.
-In order to do that, we must treat our partner the way they want to be treated.
+In order to do that, you must treat your partner the way he wants to be treated.

-Women are varied – they all like different things, and like to be treated in a particular way.
+Not all women want the same things.
+Each woman likes to be treated in a particular way and likes to be loved differently.
 A man who would like to be in a relationship with you wants to know how to win with you – how to win your heart.
 If you never tell him or ask him, he will assume you’re getting your needs and wants met by him as things currently are.

-Now that you are getting on board with making requests, let’s dig in to HOW to say it.
+Now that you are getting on board with making requests, let’s dig into HOW to make them so that you’re heard and don’t appear like a nag or needy.

 If you were to say something like, “Why don’t you give me more compliments?
 I really like getting compliments!”
 It’s likely to be met with some defensiveness and more than just a little resistance.

-Instead share with him how you would feel when the man you’re in a relationship with compliments you.
+Instead, share with him how you would feel when he compliments you.
 “I feel cared for and confident when the man I’m dating gives me compliments.
 Is it possible for you to tell me something you like or appreciate about me that will light me up?”

 Presenting your request alongside a feeling statement, letting him know how you would feel when/if he chooses to take a particular action, you will discover a lot about him by simply observing his response.